 - Einstein is home to a handful of faculty primarily engaged in PH research and has affiliations with additional researchers.
-Website development for environmental and global health is still underway, which will improve student access to resources.
-There is discussion of the school possibly joining NYSMEC. - Recommendations: Einstein could consider holding a conference related to PH and implementing a process in which community members impacted by environmental injustice can provide input regarding the environmental research agenda.
+Website development for environmental and global health is still underway, which will improve student access to resources. - Recommendations: Einstein could consider holding a conference related to PH and implementing a process in which community members impacted by environmental injustice can provide input regarding the environmental research agenda.
 Instituting an interdisciplinary department could be a longer term goal.